Original Hildegard recipe for 45 years

 Simple Cooking with Hildegard: 10 Everyday Recipes

 In a world full of hustle and fast food, it feels good to go for simple, natural food — inspired by Hildegard von Bingen.
 Her cooking was never complicated, but down-to-earth, nourishing, and mindful.
 With spelt, veggies, herbs, and seasonal ingredients, all in tune with nature and balance.
-These 10 recipes are perfect for every day — easy to make, good for body and mind, and absolutely delicious.
+These 10 recipes are perfect for every day — easy to make, comforting in taste, and wonderfully uncomplicated.

-Start your day mindfully and full of energy with a warming spelt porridge.
+Start your day mindfully with a warming spelt habermus.
 Just cook spelt with water, let it simmer, and finish with a bit of sweet honey and warming spices like galangal or bertram.
-Your morning starts nourishing, gentle — and gives you energy for the day.
+That way, your morning begins nourishing and gentle.

 2. Colorful Autumn Veggie Soup

-A bowl of warm soup feels like a hug: gently simmer carrots, fennel, celery, and maybe a few beans, season — done.
-This soup warms you from the inside, supports your immune system, and brings calm to your day.
-Perfect for cooler days or whenever you want something comforting.
+A bowl of warm soup feels like a hug: carrots, fennel, celery, and maybe a few beans gently simmered and seasoned — done.
+This soup warms you from the inside and brings calm to your day.
+Perfect for chilly days or whenever you crave something comforting.

 3. Steamed Fennel with Herbs

-A simple, easy-to-digest dish: slice fennel thinly, steam it lightly, and finish with fresh herbs and a touch of olive oil or butter.
-Fennel nourishes your body and soothes your tummy — a lovely treat if you like it light and healthy.
+A simple, easy-to-digest dish: slice fennel thinly, steam lightly, and finish with fresh herbs and a touch of olive oil or butter.
+A lovely treat if you like things light and uncomplicated.

 4. Chestnut-Potato Mash with Seasonal Veggies

-Cook chestnuts until soft, mash them with a bit of cooked veggies and herbs — and you’ve got a cozy autumn/winter dish.
-The mash is warming, filling without being heavy, and just right when you want a gentle, nourishing meal that leaves you satisfied and happy.
+Chestnuts, cooked until soft, mashed with some cooked veggies and herbs — and you’ve got a cozy autumn/winter meal.
+The mash is warming, filling without being heavy, and perfect if you want a gentle, nourishing dish that leaves you satisfied.

-Beets and quince — combined into a colorful, healthy salad with a mild dressing.
-The warm earthy tones match the season, the taste is warming and refreshing.
-A great companion for meatless meals, as a starter, or a light dinner.
+Beetroot and quince — combined in a colorful salad with a mild dressing.
+The warm earthy tones are a nod to the season, and the taste is both warming and refreshing.
+A great starter or a light dinner.

 6. Spelt Bread — Homemade and Natural

 A freshly baked whole grain spelt bread — rustic, hearty, satisfying.
-Easy to make without yeast or refined ingredients, it goes with any meal.
-This bread gives you strength, keeps you full, and is a simple, honest staple — just like in Hildegard’s kitchen.
+Easy to make, no yeast or refined ingredients needed, and it goes with any meal.
+A simple, honest staple — just like in Hildegard’s kitchen.

 7. Bean Stew with Herbs and Veggies

-A stew of white beans, mixed veggies, and herbs — slow-cooked, rich in flavor, nourishing, and easy to prepare.
-Perfect for cool evenings or whenever you want a no-fuss, filling classic that stays warm and feels good.
+A stew of white beans, mixed veggies, and herbs — slow-cooked, full of flavor, nourishing, and easy to make.
+Perfect for cool evenings or whenever you want a simple, filling classic.

 8. Fennel and Kohlrabi with Butter and Herbs

 Gently steamed veggies, lightly seasoned and finished with a bit of butter — this dish tastes light, fresh, and pure.
-It’s great as a side for many main courses or as a simple vegetarian meal that’s easy on your body and gently nourishing.
+It’s great as a side for many main courses or as a simple vegetarian meal.

 9. Warm Pumpkin Stew with Mild Spices

-Pumpkin — a gift of the season — is cooked until soft, seasoned with a bit of broth, herbs, and mild spices.
-The light, slightly sweet taste, creamy texture, and autumn aroma make this stew a comforting and soothing meal — perfect for cozy evenings.
+Pumpkin — a gift of the season — cooked until soft, seasoned with a bit of broth, herbs, and mild spices.
+The light, slightly sweet taste, creamy texture, and autumn aroma make this stew a comforting meal — perfect for cozy evenings.

-To end your day, a light, warm spelt-fruit compote can work wonders: gently cook spelt with a bit of fruit (like apple or pear), cinnamon, and honey — nourishing, soothing, and sweet — without being heavy.
-A kind way to finish the day for body and soul.
+To wrap up your day, a light, warm spelt fruit compote can be the perfect ending: spelt gently cooked with some fruit (like apple or pear), cinnamon, and honey — nourishing and sweet — but not heavy.
+A kind way to end the day.

-Why This Kitchen Feels So Good Right Now
+Why This Way of Cooking Feels Good Right Now

-• The recipes are simple and practical — you don’t need exotic ingredients, special tools, just a bit of time and love for cooking.
+• The recipes are simple and perfect for everyday — you don’t need exotic ingredients or special tools, just a bit of time and love for cooking.

-• Using spelt, veggies, legumes, and seasonal foods makes this kitchen easy to digest and nourishing.
+• Using spelt, veggies, legumes, and seasonal foods makes these meals easy to digest and nourishing.

-• The dishes are often light, gentle, and warming, perfect for stress, busy days, or whenever you crave calm and inner balance.
+• The dishes are often light, gentle, and warming, ideal if you’re looking for calm and a mindful moment.

-• Cooking with these principles can help you live more consciously, mindfully, and in tune with your body — instead of eating in a rush and without thought.
+• Cooking by these principles can help you live more mindfully, with awareness, and in tune with your daily life — instead of eating in a rush and without thought.

-Cooking with Hildegard isn’t about stubbornly following old rules — it’s an invitation to cook with your heart.
+Cooking with Hildegard isn’t about following old rules to the letter — it’s an invitation to cook with your heart.
 With care, with nature, with love.
-It’s a kitchen for everyday life and the soul at the same time: simple, honest, nourishing.
+It’s a way of cooking for both everyday life and the soul: simple, honest, nourishing.

-Maybe now’s the perfect time to pick up your wooden spoon again.
-Let the scent fill your home — of warm spelt, veggies, and herbs.
-And bring a bit of slow, natural living back into your day. 🌿
+Maybe now’s the perfect time to pick up the wooden spoon again.
+Let a scent fill the air — of warm spelt, veggies, and herbs.
+And bring a little bit of calm, natural living into your daily routine.
+Check out our spelt selection and our herbs inspired by Hildegard’s teachings.

 Previous Next